 |It’s easy and fast to inflate.|

 If you have joint, back, or muscle pain, the Active Era air bed might help to relieve it.
-It’s engineered with an Ergonomic design that features 35 internal air coils which deliver superior spinal support to prevent lumbar back pain.
-Similarly, it comes with an adjustable firmness level so that you can customize it to fit your sleeping position and body type.
+It’s engineered with an Ergonomic design that features 35 internal air coils, which deliver superior spinal support to prevent lumbar back pain.
+Similarly, it has an adjustable firmness level to customize your sleeping position and body type.

 Since this inflatable mattress comes with a 3-inch integrated pillow, you no longer have to worry about nursing a stiff neck in the morning.
 Furthermore, its 18-inch thickness ensures that you get maximum comfort.
 To put it into context, sleeping on a hard concrete floor will absorb the pressure and cushion your muscles from the tension that can cause soreness.

 Did we mention that this premium Queen size bed from Active Era is made of quality, hard-wearing puncture-resistant material?
-This gives you the assurance that this mattress will give you value for money and won’t tear and deflate while your guests sleep.
+This assures you that this mattress will give you value for money and won’t tear and deflate while your guests sleep.